 |

-ago my daughter dragged me kicking and screaming into the 21st
+dragged me kicking and screaming into the 21st century.

-of 11th engineer, not junior as he arrived 30 minutes later.
 I was

+not junior as he arrived 30 minutes later.
+I was able to pull

 |